-Introduction to Spanish Poetry of the 20th Century
+Introduction to Spanish Poetry

+of the 20 th Century SPN 425

+3 crs.
+3 hrs.

 This course is an in-depth study of the poetry of representative Spanish poets with emphasis on the generation of 1927.
-Poets studied
+Poets studied include Góngora, Bécquer, Machado, Alberti, Lorca, León Felipe, and José A. Goytisolo.
+Prerequisite: SPN 211 or departmental approval, or any 400 level course except SPN 476

-Creative Writing in Spanish 3 crs.
+Creative Writing in Spanish SPN 426 3 crs.
 3 hrs.

 This course focuses on advanced composition skills and writing techniques.
-It helps students to fine tune their grammar and develop their own creative voice through the reading of representative and contemporary authors and the writing of a variety of personal narrations, both fictional and non-fictional such as memoirs/miniautobiographies, short stories and blogs.
+It helps students to fine tune their grammar and develop their own creative voice through the reading of representative and contemporary authors and the writing of a variety of personal narrations, both fictional and non-fictional such as memoirs/mini-autobiographies, short stories and blogs.

 Prerequisite: SPN 211 or any 400-level Spanish course or departmental approval